 Detentions can be serious in nature and a high number of detentions can indicate a student's general unwillingness to cooperate with the school.
-If a student has received six detentions for any reason in a quarter then he or she will be suspended for a duration determined by the Headmaster.
+If a student has received five detentions for any reason in a school year, then he or she may be suspended for a duration determined by the Headmaster.
+If a student has received six detentions for any reason in a quarter, then he or she will be suspended for a duration determined by the Headmaster.
 A student may be suspended for a lesser number of detentions if many of the detentions are received for the same offense (such as tardiness), or if the Headmaster and Dean determine that the accumulated detentions are of a serious nature and warrant immediate action.

-In the case of more serious misbehavior, such as forging a parent's signature, lying to an adult, cheating on exams and/or academic assignments, fighting, theft, willful destruction of property, defiance of authority, disrespect of adults, leaving campus without permission, skipping class, etc., the parent will be contacted and other disciplinary measures taken.
+In the case of more serious misbehavior, such as forging a parent's signature, lying to an adult, cheating on exams and/or academic assignments, fighting, theft, willful destruction of property, defiance of authority, disrespect of adults, leaving campus without permission, skipping class, etc., the parent will be contacted, and other disciplinary measures taken.